 The Gilberts received U.S. citizenship in 1944 and, from the few letters of the period that I could find, I have got the impression that they intended to stay and not return to Europe.
 The problem they faced was how to make a living.
 Gilbert’s letters to Weys, as well as later letters to Blücher, in which he recalls the time in New York, are full of projects and dreams, many of which were never realised.
 But most of them deal with the topic of language – and of translation.
 Gilbert wrote poetry in German and performed, sometimes for a public of two- or three hundred fellow émigrés who were able to understand him.
 He also worked for small fees as an accompanist for other artists: “I would recite my Berlin poems to those who could understand them and accompanied European artists: the fees were minimal” (Pacher 1979: 10).
 The only publication of the period is Meine Reime, Deine Reime, which appeared in a German publishing house based in New York and for which Hannah Arendt, in her “Menschen in finsteren Zeiten,” called Gilbert “the successor [Heinrich] Heine never had” (Arendt 1989: 291).
 But he also tried to translate his own – as well as other authors’ – texts into English.

 Leopoldi seems to have been more successful at the start, since he did not hesitate to use the existing network of Austrian and Austrian-Jewish immigrants.
 He soon started to perform in “Eberhardt’s Café Grinzing” in Manhattan, where he also met his partner (for the stage and for life), Helly Möslein.
 Kurt Robitschek, Arthur Berger, Armin and Jimmy Berg, and Helly herself helped him to adapt his repertoire to the English language.
 They created a new – urban – form of play, the “Short Operetta”, they set up an authentic Grinzing wine bar and served “liver soup, schnitzel with a salad, plum dumplings and coffee with whipped cream” together with their music (Klösch, Thumser, 2002: 34).
 With songs such as I am a quiet Drinker or A Little Café Down the Street they celebrated their arrival in “Exilcafés”, for example the “Old Vienna” or the “Viennese Lantern”.
-Songs about wine and coffeehouses or about the beautiful girls of Vienna seemed to touch the heart of the American public whereas the harder, more serious, more political traditions that “Berlin” brought to New York remained within the circle of German-Jewish immigrants – or travelled further on to Los Angeles, where Werner Richard Heymann was quite successfully writing music for movies, such as To Be Or Not To Be directed by Ernst Lubitsch.
+Songs about wine and coffeehouses or about the beautiful girls of Vienna seemed to touch the heart of the American public, whereas the harder, more serious, more political traditions that “Berlin” brought to New York remained within the circle of German-Jewish immigrants – or travelled further on to Los Angeles, where Werner Richard Heymann was quite successfully writing music for movies, such as To Be Or Not To Be directed by Ernst Lubitsch.
 I do not know, and I have not found any hint in the correspondence, even between Heymann and Gilbert, as to why Gilbert never made his way to Hollywood.
 He sat in New York, complained about the summer heat, wrote poems and satirical texts for the German language emigré paper Aufbau, participated in a competition for the best German-language exile song – and won it, with a political song, with Paul Dessau’s music, that had the very symbolic title “Höre uns, Deutschland!”
 He also participated in the Austrian cultural programmes, for example in a (re)-staging of “Das weiße Rössel am Central Park”, where he collaborated with Robert Stolz, one of the very few non-Jewish artists who decided to leave their native Austria.
 He also participated in tributes to European artists—among them Robert’s father, Jean Gilbert, who had become the conductor of a radio orchestra in Buenos Aires and died there in 1942, a fact that Robert only learned from newspapers.